AAR wheel arrangement

 The AAR wheel arrangement system is a method of classifying locomotive (or unit) wheel arrangements that was developed by the Association of American Railroads.
 Essentially a simplification of the European UIC classification, it is widely used in North America to describe diesel and electric locomotives (including third-rail electric locomotives).
 It is not used for steam locomotives anywhere, which use the Whyte notation instead, except geared steam locomotives, which are instead classified by their model and their number of trucks (bogies in Commonwealth English).
 The AAR system (like UIC) counts axles, unlike Whyte notation, which counts wheels.

 Structure

 Letters

-Letters refer to powered axles, with 'A' representing one representing 1 powered axle, 'B' 2 consecutive powered axles on the same truck (bogie), 'C' 3 consecutive powered axles and so forth.
+Letters refer to powered axles, with 'A' representing one powered axle, 'B' two consecutive powered axles on the same truck (bogie), 'C' three consecutive powered axles on the same truck, and so on.

-Lower case 'o'

-Like UIC notation, in AAR, sometimes an 'o' preceding a letter is used to denote that each axle is individually driven by separate traction motors.

 Numbers

 Numbers are used to show unpowered (idler) axles.
 "1" refers to one idler axle, and "2" to two idler axles in a row on the one truck (bogie), and so on.